Monday, February 9, 2026

 Bye 2025

-I was sitting thinking reflecting on the past year.
+I was sitting, reflecting on the past year.
 It wasn't perfect by any means (for personal reasons), but I think it was a year that I was CONSCIOUSLY living for a large majority of it.
 I was documenting a lot of it on this blog and in other places, which really makes the entire experience of last year tangible and reflect-able.
 I'm proud of myself for actually doing that, because nothing is worse than trying to remember a time where you know you had fun and enjoyed living, but don't remember the exact details of.
 I wanted to reflect on a few highlights of the year that I can remember and that I wrote down to have a proper goodbye.

 1) I got a 5 on AP Bio, Lang, and US History, officially making my Junior academic year a success in my eyes.